camunda/camunda-docs-manual/site/src/documents/guides/developer-guide/chapters/10-process-engine/10-execution-tree.html.md

 ### Generality of Patterns

 As mentioned above, there are different kinds of scope and none-scope activities.
 The above patterns are not specific for plain user tasks and user tasks with timer boundary events.
 Instead, they apply to all cases of non-scope activities (represented by plain user tasks) and scope activities (represented by user tasks with boundary events).
 In order to apply these patterns to different types of activities, you have to know whether they are scopes or not.
 Then you can apply the according pattern.
-For example, for a single task with an input/output mapping (i.e. a scope task), the execution tree looks exactly the same as in the pattern [Single Scope Activity](ref:#process-engine-execution-structure-single-scope-activity).
+For example, for a single task with an input/output mapping (i.e., a scope task), the execution tree looks exactly the same as in the pattern [Single Scope Activity](ref:#process-engine-execution-structure-single-scope-activity).

 ### Composition of Patterns